 EF has built a pretty solid brand when it comes to selling websites.
 I used to follow them back when they were the AdSense Flippers and I suspect that a lot of other people did too, which is probably part of how they’ve built such a strong reputation in the market.

-Until recently, I thought that EF was the only place that you could sell websites under six figures.
-(I’ve since learned that FE International will take sites making a little as $500 per month for their marketplace).
+I’ve been flipping sites for years and back in 2014 when I was looking for Flippa alternatives, I thought that EF was the only place that you could sell websites under six figures.
+(I’ve since learned that FE International will take sites making a little as $500 per month for their marketplace, in addition to a few other places where you can sell sites).
 I also like that after the first listing, you get a discounted listing fee of $99.

 Time saving is another big factor in why I have used EF more than once.
 I don’t want to have to deal with transferring a sold site and EF takes care of that for sellers (but not always as I learned this time).
 And I don’t like having my time wasted so their promise of getting rid of “tire kickers” is another benefit. (see screen grab below)

 Not having to deal with PayPal or escrow on your own is another good reason to use a broker like EF instead of selling the site by yourself.

 Plus, everyone in the niche site space knows about the EF marketplace.
 And let’s face it, if you want to sell a site then you probably want to move it pretty quickly.
 For me, I was ready to get started in either doing some Amazon FBA or starting an ecommerce site and I knew that I could flip my site reasonably fast with EF.

 Listing Your Site With Empire Flippers

 Listing a site with Empire Flippers is really easy.
 You fill out the form on their site, pay the listing fee and wait to get contacted.